Parents With Confidence

 Oh, and then there’s the small task of taking into account each child’s individual needs and challenges.

-It’s no wonder we often go to bed questioning whether or not we’re giving our child what they’ll need to survive out there in the world someday.
+It’s no wonder we often go to bed questioning whether or not we’re giving our children what they’ll need to survive out there in the world someday.

 These concepts are supported by some of the leading experts in the fields of positive parenting and behavioral science.